 When business and art collide

 If there is one thing we have learned from the late great titan Steve Jobs, is that even in business there is beauty.
-We all remember his signature black turtle neck and charismatic nature walking on stage and showing off his next world changing device.
-But what was it about these devices that made the world lap buildings in order to get their hands on it?
+We all remember his signature black turtle neck and charismatic nature walking on stage to wow us with his next world-changing device.
+But what was it that made the world queue for hours to get their hands on the latest iPhone?
 Would you be surprised if I told you that it wasn’t the front and rear cameras, the Bluetooth, or quite possibly even the retina display?
-No, it just looks cool!

 hardwired for beauty.

 A fresh new coat of paint may just be the one thing you need.